skip to main content

 A Rapidly Changing Landscape

-Coverage for weight loss is changing rapidly.
-Cost, demand, supply, new information and research regarding usage and side effects — these are all factors at play that continue to transform the situation.
-You’ve likely experienced this directly: many employees are asking for coverage and don’t understand why it’s not offered.
+The situation continues to rapidly change — new medications are emerging on the market and gaining attention and interest from consumers looking to lose weight.
+You’ve likely experienced this directly: many employees are asking for coverage and don’t understand why it’s not offered or who will pay cash for the medications if they aren’t covered.
 Ultimately, this has made it a challenge for decision-makers at businesses in the U.S. – regardless of their size and location – to know if they should offer their employees coverage.

 While it is a complex and ever-evolving situation for both employees navigating coverage and employers determining whether to offer it, the right solution can be found by examining the whole picture.
-This includes not only understanding the current data and information and staying up to date, but it also means staying true to, as well as understanding, your business’ goals, culture and values.
+This includes not only understanding the current data and information and staying up to date, but it also means staying true to, as well as understanding, your organization’s goals, culture and values.

 Expanded Indications and Emerging Uses For GLP-1 Receptor Agonists